Skip to content

 T1135: CRA wants a list of every Indian asset you own

 This isn't optional.
 The penalty for not filing is $25/day, up to $2,500 per year.
-And if CRA decides you deliberately didn't file, it jumps to $500/month, up to $12,000 per year.
+And if decides you wilfully or by gross negligence didn't file, the s.163(2.4) cap kicks in: greater of CAD 24,000 or 5% of the cost amount of the unreported foreign property (per ITA s.163(2.4)).
 Plus interest.

 The form itself isn't complicated.
 You list each asset, its cost, income earned, and gain/loss on disposition.
 But you need to track every Indian investment every year.
 Start now if you haven't been.